philosopherdog/W6D1-Lighthouse-Lecture/README.md

 * The most common are GET and POST, but there are others.
 * Here are the most important ones:

-**GET => Retrieves data
+**GET => Retrieves data<br>
-POST => Mostly used for submitting web forms
+POST => Sends data (e.g. sending web forms)<br>
-HEAD => Same as GET except you don’t get the response body PUT => Modifying an existing resource (update)
+HEAD => Same as GET but no response body<br>
+PUT => Modifies existing resource (update)<br>
-DELETE => Deleting**
+DELETE => Deletes!**<br>

 * REST is a very common architecture/style of exposing an application sitting on a server.

-It’s currently the dominant style of exposing a web backend.
+* It’s currently the dominant style of exposing a web backend.

 * REST mimics the HTTP protocol and uses the same request methods, but don’t confuse the 2.

-* You could, for instance, use a REST architecture on a data manager object to handle core data if you wanted.
-This would involve sending an NSURL that the manager would parse to determine how to do the data call. eg. “myapp://steve.com/users” could be parsed so that it returns all of the users if it’s a GET request.
+* You could, as an experiment, use a REST architecture on a data manager object to handle core data.
+This would involve sending an NSURL that the manager would parse to determine how to do the data call. eg. “myapp://steve.com/users” could be parsed so that it returns all users if it’s a GET request. eg. “myapp://steve.com/users/:id” would get a specific user.
 REST is just a style/convention for exposing an API for request/response interactions.

 ## iOS Push Notifications